Shimon Peres Negev Nuclear Research Center: Mordechai Vanunu revelations

-In 1986, Mordechai Vanunu, a former technician at Dimona, fled to the United Kingdom and revealed to the media some evidence of Israel's nuclear program and explained the purposes of each building, also revealing a top-secret underground facility directly below the installation.
-The Mossad, Israel's secret service, sent a female agent named Cheryl Bentov (née Hanin) who lured Vanunu to Italy, where he was arrested by Mossad agents and smuggled to Israel aboard a freighter.
+In 1986, Mordechai Vanunu, a former technician at Dimona, fled to the United Kingdom and revealed to the media details of Israel's nuclear weapons program.
+He went on to explain the purposes of each building, also revealing a top-secret underground facility directly below the installation.
+The Mossad, Israel's secret service, sent an agent named Cheryl Bentov (née Hanin) who lured Vanunu to Italy, where he was arrested by Mossad agents and smuggled to Israel aboard a freighter.
 An Israeli court then tried him in secret on charges of treason and espionage, and sentenced him to eighteen years imprisonment.
 At the time of Vanunu's arrest, The Times reported that Israel had material for approximately 20 hydrogen bombs and 200 fission bombs by 1986.
-In the spring of 2004, Vanunu was released from prison, and placed under several strict restrictions, such as the denial of a passport, freedom of movement limitations and restrictions on communications with the press.
+In early 2004, Vanunu was released from prison, and placed under several strict restrictions, such as the denial of a passport, freedom of movement limitations and restrictions on communications with the press.
 Since his release, he has been rearrested and charged multiple times for violations of the terms of his release.

 Safety concerns

 Safety concerns about the 55+ year-old reactor have been reported.
 In 2004, as a preventive measure, Israeli authorities distributed potassium iodide tablets to thousands of residents living nearby, in case of a release of radioactive iodine-131.

-In 2006 a group of local residents was formed due to concerns regarding serious threats to health and safety from living near the reactor.

-Attacks
+Reported attacks

-In January 2012, media reports indicated that the Israel Atomic Energy Commission had decided to temporarily shut down the reactor.
-The site's vulnerability to attack from Iran was cited as the main reason for the decision.
+In January 2012, media reports indicated that the Israel Atomic Energy Commission had decided to temporarily shut down the reactor, citing the site's vulnerability to attack from Iran as the main reason for the decision.
 In October and November 2012, it was reported that Hamas had fired rockets at Dimona and/or Negev Nuclear Research Center.
 In July 2014 Hamas again fired rockets towards the area surrounding the reactor.
-The facility was not harmed or damaged in any of the attempted strikes.
+The facility was not damaged in any of the attempted strikes.
 In April 2021 a Syrian surface-to-air missile landed in the vicinity of the place.